Here is our summary of First-time Buyer Information

 - Income verification by way of a signed employment letter & current paystubs.
 The employment letter needs to confirm your starting date of employment, position, and salary.
 Also, if you are new to your employer, confirmation of being passed the probation period is also helpful.
 If you are paid hourly, the hourly rate should be stated along with what your guaranteed hours per week are.

 - If you are self-employed, the banks will ask for both the T-1 General tax return + the Notice of Assessment for the last 2 year’s.
-All outstanding taxes are required to be paid and up to date.
+All outstanding taxes are required to be paid and up to date, so your most current CRA Statement of Account may be required.

-- If you are an owner in a company, you will also have to provide the last 2 year’s company financial statements, and proof that you are an owner.
+- If you are an owner in a company, you will also have to provide the last 2 year’s company financial statements, and company ownership documents.

 - Confirmation of down payment by way of your last 3 months’ bank/investment/RRSP statements.